warpdotdev/docs/getting-started/getting-started-with-warp.md

 **OpenSUSE- and SLE-based distributions**

 The Warp yum repository also works for OpenSUSE- and SLE-based systems.
-Download and install the [.rpm package](https://app.warp.dev/download?package=rpm).
+Download the [x64 .rpm package](https://app.warp.dev/download?package=rpm) or [ARM64 .rpm package](https://app.warp.dev/download?package=rpm_arm64).
 After downloading, you can install the package with:

 ```
 sudo zypper install ./<file>.rpm